FogNetwork/Solar-Eclipse/README.md

 # Solar Eclipse
 Eclipse but without TOMP.
-This was made before the current version of Eclipse and will not was abandoned.
+This was made before the current version of Eclipse and was abandoned.

 ## To Do
 - Better Js rewriting (parser)